Rendyindo/API_CMUpdater/README.md

-# CyanogenMod Updater for Infinix Hot 2
+# ATOS Updater for Infinix Hot 2
-OTA Update test for CM13 for Infinix Hot 2
+OTA Update test for ATOS for Infinix Hot 2